mohsseha/md-to-blog/in/resume/index.md

 I have evaluated, used and taught many tools over the years, some of my favorites:

 - *Machine Learning & Data Science:* TensorFlow, CoreML, Apache Spark and Kubeflow Pipelines.
-- *Languages:* Wolfram, Clojure/ClojureScript, Java, Python and Scala (in that order)
+- *Languages:* Wolfram, Clojure/ClojureScript, Java, Python and Scala snd others.
 - *Cloud and distributed systems*: I've been using linux since 0.96, and used it to build big and small systems on anything from hand-built HPC clusters to large scale AWS and GCP deployments.
 Most recently, I have been using Kubeflow Pipelines to train and validate ML models at the scale of 10's of millions of images.
 ________